Can I appeal my case?

 Who is the judge in a Small Claims Court case?

-The justice of the peace for Mason County presides over small claims court actions for Mason County.
+A Justice of the Peace for Mason County hears small claims court cases for Mason County.
 Small Claims Court cases for Mason are heard in 1 LOCATIONS throughout Mason County.

 Mason County Court Locations